 In preparing for bankruptcy, you will need to:

 Because the process is so complicated, it makes sense to take advantage of our free consultation offer.
-Contact the experienced and compassionate Ohio debt-relief attorneys at Fesenmyer Cousino Weinzimmer for help, information, and support through this process.
+Contact the experienced and compassionate Columbus bankruptcy lawyers at Fesenmyer Cousino Weinzimmer for help, information, and support through this process.
 We will evaluate your entire financial situation, discuss your options, and help you decide on the path to a brighter future that makes sense in your individual case.

 Delaying can only make your situation worse, so call our office today to set up your free consultation so we can determine what debt relief solutions will work best for you.